-NASA unveils spaceship hatch 50 years after fatal Apollo 1 fire
+Nasa unveils spaceship hatch 50 years after fatal Apollo 1 fire

 Cabana said the new exhibit was intended to highlight the importance of a work culture where people feel free to voice concerns.
 Management and communications problems contributed to both space shuttle accidents, investigators found.

-NASA is preparing to turn over crew flights to the International Space Station to privately owned SpaceX and Boeing Co (BA.N) as early as 2018.
+Nasa is preparing to turn over crew flights to the International Space Station to privately owned SpaceX and Boeing Co as early as 2018.

 “The lessons learned from Apollo 1 are critical to our future success and I don’t ever want them forgotten,” Cabana said.
 “We got to the moon not in spite of Apollo 1, but because of Apollo 1.”